lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * Added Max Pala, Jan Klaußner, and Scott Fluhrer as authors.
 * Added text to Introduction to justify where and why this mechanism would be used.
 * Added section "Use in CMS".
+* Switched all KDFs for both the combiner and the CMS KEMRI to use id-kmac128 or id-kmac256 from I-D.ietf-lamps-cms-sha3-hash.

 Still to do in a future version: